doublebyte1/keynotes/foss4guk/PITCHME.md

 ---
 ## Spatial Data Infrastructure

+Collection of technologies, policies and institutional arrangements that facilitate the availability of and access to spatial data.

+<!--
+GSDI cookbook

 + Data infrastructure implementing a framework of geographic data, metadata, users and tools that are interactively connected in order to use spatial data in an efficient and flexible way.

-<!--
 Data as a Service
 -->
 +++